arnosimons/arnosimons.github.io/_posts/2022-03-19-wikipedia-philosophers.md

 <img src="/img/wiki-philosophers/ancients.png" />

-Here we find the "continentalists" next to the "Marxists":
+Here we find the "Continentalists" next to the "Marxists":

 <img src="/img/wiki-philosophers/continentalists.png" />

-And finally, the "enlightment scholars" next to the "utilitarianist", the "pragmatists", and the "analytical philosophers".
+And finally, the "Enlightenment scholars" next to the "utilitarianist", the "pragmatists", and the "analytical philosophers".

 <img src="/img/wiki-philosophers/analyticals.png" />